Soheab/Soheab/README.md

 - 🛠️ Learning how to ship faster with **CI/CD**, containerization, and automated quality checks.
 - 📚 Currently digging into algorithms and performance tuning.
 - 🎯 Building out **API-first** services and lightweight front-ends with **HTML/CSS**.
+- 🧭 Experimenting with **Discord** bots and chat integrations alongside API work.

 ## 🧰 Toolbox